Skip to content

 A large meta-analysis found that increasing protein intake improves training outcomes, with benefits leveling off for many people above roughly about 1.6 g/kg/day, though individual needs vary (Morton et al., 2018).

-Don Layman has also discussed the idea of a meal threshold, where many adults benefit from getting at least 20–30 g of high-quality protein at a meal to support metabolic and anabolic outcomes (Layman, 2015).
+Don Layman has also discussed the idea of a meal threshold, where many adults benefit from getting at least 20 to 30 g of high-quality protein at a meal to support metabolic and anabolic outcomes (Layman, 2015).
 I have followed his work for many years now and this is what I practice and teach to maximize muscle protein synthesis.

 Your practical takeaway is to aim for a minimum of about 30 grams of protein at each meal when you can, then adjust up if your daily target is higher.
-I also recommend more like 35-40 grams each meal if you're over 45 years old since we need more to stimulate MPS as we age.
+I also recommend more like 35 to 40 grams each meal if you're over 45 years old since we need more to stimulate MPS as we age.

 As we age, we become less responsive to smaller protein doses.
 This is often described as "anabolic resistance."
 Practically, it means many women do better with: